-While entering the dock the vessel needs to be upright which means there should be no port or starboard list when the ship touches the blocks, the point of contact will be outside the centre line of vessel, which may force the vessel to tip over.
+While entering the dock the vessel needs to be upright, which means that there should be no port or starboard list when the ship touches the blocks.
+If the point of contact of the ship and keel blocks is outside the centre line of a vessel, it may force the vessel to tip over.

 3) Small or Moderate Trim Aft:

 A moderate trim aft is usually kept when making the ship’s keel sit on the keel block.
 As the water level in the dock lowers, the slight trim allows the accending of stern and bow in tandem rather than simultaneously which will reduce the load and pressure on a hull and the keel of a vessel.